 Conservation of the California Tiger Salamander

 The California Tiger Salamander is considered both federally listed endangered and threatened species due to population declines.
+The International Union for the Conservation of Nature (IUCN) Red List assesses it as Vulnerable to Extinction.
 The salamander populations in Sonoma County and Santa Barbara are considered endangered.
 Meanwhile, the salamander populations in Central Valley are listed as threatened.

 There are a few different reasons for the declines in the California Salamander’s population.
 Humans are destroying their habitat to make room for more cities and farms.
 Another threat is the introduction of the invasive American Bullfrogs (Rana catesbeiana), which to eat the larvae, as well as the introduction of the mosquitofish, that also eats the larvae.
 People introduced the mosquitofish to help curb mosquitoes levels.
 Meanwhile, people brought over live American Bullfrogs to be eaten later at restaurants.